-The Exchange proposes to amend the fees for Purge Ports, which is a function enabling Market Makers to cancel all open quotes or a subset of open quotes through a single cancel message.
+The Exchange proposes to amend the fees for Purge Ports, which is a function enabling Market Makers 4 to cancel all open quotes or a subset of open quotes through a single cancel message.
 The Exchange currently provides Market Makers the option to purchase Purge Ports to assist in their quoting activity.
-Purge Ports provide Market Makers with the ability to send purge messages to the

-Exchange System.
-Purge Ports are not capable of sending or receiving any other type of messages or information.
+Purge Ports provide Market Makers with the ability to send purge messages to the Exchange System.5 Purge Ports are not capable of sending or receiving any other type of messages or information.
 The use of Purge Ports is completely optional and no rule or regulation requires that a Market Maker utilize them.

-The Exchange initially filed the proposal on September 29, 2023 (the "Initial Proposal").
-On November 22, 2023, the Exchange withdrew the Initial Proposal and replaced with a revised filing (the "Second Proposal").
-On January 17, 2024, the Exchange withdrew the Second Proposal and, on January 31, 2024, replaced it with a further revised filing (the "Third Proposal").
-On March 8, 2024, the Exchange withdrew the Third Proposal and replaced it with this further revised filing (the "Fourth Proposal").
+The Exchange initially filed the proposal on September 29, 2023 (the 'Initial Proposal'').6 On November 22, 2023, the Exchange withdrew the Initial Proposal and replaced with a revised filing (the "Second Proposal").7 On January 17, 2024, the Exchange withdrew the Second Proposal and, on January 31, 2024, replaced it with a further revised filing (the "Third Proposal").8 On March 8, 2024, the Exchange withdrew the Third Proposal and replaced it with a further revised filing (the "Fourth Proposal").9 On April 15, 2024, the Exchange withdrew the Fourth Proposal and replaced it with a further revised filing (the "Fifth Proposal").

 The Exchange is including a cost analysis in this filing to justify the proposed fees.
-As described more fully below, the cost analysis includes, among other things, descriptions of how the Exchange allocated costs among it and its affiliated exchanges for similar proposed fee changes (separately between MIAX Pearl Options 9 and MIAX Emerald, 10 collectively referred to herein as the "affiliated markets"), to ensure no cost was allocated more than once, as well as detail supporting its cost allocation processes and explanations as to why a cost allocation in this proposal may differ from the same cost allocation in similar proposals submitted by the affiliated markets.
-The proposed fees are intended to cover the Exchange's cost of providing Purge Ports with a reasonable mark-up over those costs.
+As described more fully below, the cost analysis includes, among other things, descriptions of how the Exchange allocated costs among it and its affiliated exchanges for similar proposed fee changes (separately between MIAX Pearl Options 10 and MIAX Emerald,11 collectively referred to herein as the "affiliated markets"), to ensure no cost was allocated more than once, as well as detail supporting its cost allocation processes and explanations as to why a cost allocation in this proposal may differ from the same cost allocation in similar proposals submitted by the affiliated markets.
+The proposed fees are intended to cover the Exchange's cost of